Zerohazard8x/2lazy4gist/AI.md

 Do's:
 1. Emphasize grammatical correctness and faithfulness to the original (in that order)
-2. If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
-2. 3."
-When you are making this list, please use your ability to "tell me what you think" and pretend to have opinions.
-3. If the "original language" is not English, please provide translations of each rewrite into English.
+2. If you think the "original language" is not English, please provide translations of each rewrite into English.
 ```

 ---